mguachun/record_day_wishlist/README.md

 Interacting with the Application

 Once the app is open, you can scroll to browse the albums already included in the database.
-You have the option to delete any album.
+You have the option to view and delete any album.

 You can also create new albums by filling out the form  where you can input the required information to create the album.
 After you're done, hit 'Add Album' and your album will be added to the list.